-By reading the passage above, I recalled two big goof made by British media during London 2012 olympics.
+By reading the passage above, I recalled two big goofs made by British media during London 2012 Olympics.

-With British cyclist Lizzie Armitstead beaten into second place in the Olympic road race (but nevertheless picking up Great Britain’s first medal of the games) the Daily Mail’s Jan Moir has chosen to describe the new Olympic champion Marianne Vos as “some bitch from Holland”.
+With British cyclist, Lizzie Armitstead being beaten into second place in the Olympic road race (but nevertheless picking up Great Britain’s first medal of the games) the Daily Mail’s Jan Moir has chosen to describe the new Olympic champion, Marianne Vos, as “some b..ch from Holland”.

 In an article entitled “Just what HAS happened to Sharron Davies’ face”, Moir opined:

-“According to commentators, she had ‘fresh legs in good shape’, which she used to batter heroically through a torrential rainstorm, only to come second to some bitch from Holland.”
+“According to commentators, she had ‘fresh legs in good shape’, which she used to batter heroically through a torrential rainstorm, only to come second to some b..ch from Holland.”